Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 * How to build CI/CD pipelines using Snowflake's Git Integration, the Snowflake CLI, and GitHub Actions
 * How to deploy Snowflake Notebooks from dev to production

+### What You'll Build
+* A data share from the Snowflake Marketplace to access weather data
+* A data engineering pipeline with a Notebook to ingest Excel files into Snowflake
+* A data engineering pipeline with a Notebook to transform and aggreggate data
+* A DAG (or Directed Acyclic Graph) of Tasks to orchestrate/schedule the pipelines
+* A CI/CD pipeline to deploy the Notebooks to production

 ### Prerequisites
 * Familiarity with Python
 * Familiarity with the DataFrame API